Tonsil Cancer

 Persistent tonsil infections

-A red or white patch on tonsils
+A red or white patch on one tonsil

 Difficulty in swallowing